Dutch East Indies Squadron: Java Division

 The Java Division was established in 1899 and was tasked with defending Java against any attack by potential enemies who might want to conquer the Dutch East Indies.
 It consisted of large, modern and fast Dutch warships that were stationed in the colony.
 The creation and naming of this division showed the importance of Java and also indicated where the defence of the Dutch East Indies would be concentrated in case of war.
 During its first years the Java Division performed numerous exercises.
 It also escorted Prins Hendrik der Nederlanden to Soerabaja after it experienced issues with its boilers while out at sea.
 At the time the Java Division consisted of Holland, Friesland, Piet Hein, Sumatra, Borneo and Cerberus.
-Some ships joined latter, including the De Ruyter in 1937 under the command of Admiral Karel Doorman.

 During the Russo-Japanese War several Russian warships visited the harbour in Sabang while they sailed to the Far East.
 The RNLN responded by stationing the Java Division for eleven months at the harbour to uphold Dutch neutrality and sent at the same time more coastal defence ships and protected cruisers to the Dutch East Indies.
 This experience showed that the RNLN had to be capable to uphold its neutrality in the whole archipelago instead of concentrating on defending Java.
 As a result, the Java Division was renamed Dutch East Indies Squadron (Dutch: Nederlandsch Eskader in Oost-Indië) on 1 April 1905 to better reflect this purpose.

 In 1906 several ships of the Dutch East Indies Squadron took part in the Dutch intervention in Bali.

+Some ships joined later, including the De Ruyter in 1937 under the command of Admiral Karel Doorman.